-Training & Upskilling
+- Training & Upskilling

-Coaching & Development
+- Coaching & Development

-Raising Awareness
+- Raising Awareness

-Recruitment
+- Recruitment

-Cultural Change
+- Cultural Change

+Celebrating Women in Construction How we continue to riske a lifference men

+JOHN Openation

+HOLLAND Contraction

 Challenge: There is a misconception that careers in construction are only for men.
 Studies have shown that these beliefs are fostered in high school and even earlier.
 At an age where young women are beginning to assess their career opportunities.
 By increasing visibility of the opportunities for women in construction, the Project aimed to remove the stigma and bring more women into the industry.